Shearless bifurcations in particle transport for reversed shear tokamaks: Breakup and reappearance of shearless transport barriers

-Those islands refer to the main resonances of $n=3$ mode in Figure \ref{fig:q.profile} and are direct consequences of the non-monotonicity of the profiles.
+Those islands refer to the main resonances of $n=3$ mode in Figure \ref{fig:q.profile} and are direct consequences of the nonmonotonicity of the profiles.
 Between these twin islands there is a shearless curve, located at the action value corresponding to an extremum of the rotation number profile [Fig. \ref{fig:rotation.shearless}(a)].
-There are other island chains corresponding to higher order resonances, but their width is considerably smaller than the main ones, and their effect will not be taken into account, at least in a direct way.
+There are other island chains corresponding to higher order resonances, but their width is considerably smaller than the main ones, and their effect will not be taken into account, at least directly.

 The chaotic region around the inner islands grows as the parameter $q_a$ decreases and eventually causes the breakup of the shearless curve for $q_a = 4.50$ [Figure \ref{fig:poincare.general}(b)].
-The mechanism of shearless curve breakdown due to increasing perturbation has been thoroughly described by Morrison and co-workers, in the context of the standard non-twist map (SNM), introduced by Del Castillo and Morrison \cite{diego2,diego1}
+The mechanism of shearless curve breakup due to increasing perturbation has been thoroughly described by Morrison and co-workers, in the context of the standard nontwist map (SNM), introduced by Del Castillo and Morrison \cite{diego2,diego1}

-where $(I_n,\theta_n)$ can be regarded as action-angle variables of the drift model, when we consider a quadratic approximation of the radial safety factor profile about a local minimum \cite{horton98}, and ${\tilde a}$, ${\tilde b}$ are system parameters.
+where $(I_n,\theta_n)$ can be regarded as action-angle variables of the drift model, when we consider a quadratic approximation of the radial safety factor profile about a local extremum \cite{horton98}, and ${\tilde a}$, ${\tilde b}$ are system parameters.
 Moreover, a map (discrete time) model can be obtained if we consider a wide frequency spectrum of equally spaced resonant modes, instead of a single dominant resonant mode.
-Finally, in the derivation of SNM from the drift model used in this work, we must neglect the term containing $\overline{E_r}$ in Eq. (\ref{baba}).

 Noteworthy, if the value of $q_a$ is further decreased to $4.00$, the shearless curve between the two twin islands reappears [Fig. \ref{fig:poincare.general}(c)], since the corresponding rotation number profile has an extremum for this parameter value.
 This new shearless curve, on its way, is broken for smaller values of $q_a$, like $3.45$ [Fig. \ref{fig:poincare.general}(d)].